 The Apache Incubator has a special reminder process.
 Since every Podling within the Incubator is expected to provide it's own quarterly report, they get their own reminders.
 The Incubator PMC then reviews and rolls up the relevant Podling quarterly reports, allows podling mentors to signoff or add additional comments, and then submits an overall report to the board every month.

-Each month, directors are randomly assigned to be "Shepherds" of a set of PMC reports.
+Each month, directors are randomly assigned to be "Shepherds" of a set of PMC reports for that month's reports.
 The Shepherd is the director who will pay extra attention to those PMC's reports, checking to be sure they are in the agenda on time, and helping to take any feedback from the board to that PMC.
-This helps to have a distributed check-and-balance to ensure all 70+ project reports get submitted.
+This helps to have a distributed check-and-balance to ensure all 70+ project reports get submitted, and to have a single Director ensuring that feedback is addressed afterwards.

 Many PMC reports are in the agenda about a week before the meeting, so some directors will start reviewing the agenda and pre-approving reports, or providing comments/questions on reports.
 If a director has a concern about a specific report, they will 'flag' it in the agenda for discussion during the meeting.
 This is often the time that Shepherds will double-check that PMCs have actually submitted a full report, and will directly email PMCs if they are late.

-No later than 48 hours before the meeting the board expects the agenda to be set, although we do sometimes have late submissions.
+No later than 48 hours before the meeting the board expects the agenda to be finalized, although we do sometimes have late submissions of reports.
 In the 2-3 days before the meeting, most directors will then review the entire agenda, pre-approving or commenting in the agenda on all the submitted reports.
 Astute PMC Chairs, who have visibility into the Agenda tool, can speed the process further if they can provide any brief answers or additional information to any director questions.

 On the day of the meeting, the Chair runs through the agenda in order.
 After a roll call, Executive officers typically verbally run through the highlights of their reports.